 - Operating System: Mac, Windows, Linux, Android

-The UGEE S640W is a great wireless writing pad that we loved with its simple and elegant design, multiple colors, and easy integration.
-This is a rival to the Wacom Intuos but has a much better writing area than that pen tablet or one of their writing pad for computers.
+The UGEE S640W is a great wireless writing pad that we loved for its simple and elegant design, multiple colors, and easy integration.
+This is a rival to the Wacom Intuos but has a much better writing area than that pen tablet or any Wacom writing pad for computers.

-We found it easy to set up and connect, it worked straight away and even when we switched it from one OS to another, there were no issues.
-From the start, this is one of the best electronic notebooks with pen available.
-We loved the feel of the pen, something that can make or break a pen tablet in our opinion.
+We found it easy to set up and connect as it worked straight away, and even when we switched it from one OS to another, there were no issues.
+From the start, we could tell that the digital notepad with pen was among the best.

-Sure there is no handwriting recognition like we tested on another pen tablet which meant you can convert your handwritten notes to text.
-But, we still like the simplicity of this design, and even means you get a drawing tablet on top of just a standard writing pad for your computer or laptop.
+Sure, there is no handwriting recognition that allows you to convert your handwritten notes to text, like we tested on another pen tablet.
+But we still like the simplicity of this design, and you even get a drawing tablet on top of just a standard writing pad for your computer or laptop.

-Overall, we don’t really have any downsides to this pad for a laptop that we noticed while we tested it out.
-The quality is top-notch and the details also add that little bit of appreciation for us.
-This is a pad that we could use for quite some time and not search for another in our opinion.
+Overall, we didn’t find too many downsides to this pad for a laptop while testing it out.
+The quality is top-notch, and the details also add a little bit of appreciation for us.
+In our opinion, this is a pad that we could use for quite some time and not search for another.

 - Pressure Sensitivity: N/A